 Digitalization transforms our cities, with far-reaching efforts towards technology-powered increased efficiency, sustainability and at times participation.

-The digitalization of large parts of city infrastructure raises new questions of privacy, data governance and (digital) design that have historically not been part of city planning, architecture and local governance.
+This raises new questions on privacy, data governance and (digital) design, historically unaddressed by city planning, architecture, civil society and governance.

-keynote speaker Marleen Stikker, co-founder of WAAG Society, an Amsterdam based interdisciplinary non-profit media lab and research institute.
+Marleen is the co-founder of WAAG Society, an Amsterdam based interdisciplinary non-profit media lab and research institute.
 In her work, she aims to put social values at the core of technology by creating and promoting open, fair and inclusive innovations.
 She has been active in the field of internet and digital activism since the early nineties.

 Beate Albert, Head Berlin Partner Smart City Unit

 City Making in the Digital Age is introduced by the curators of the City Making Lab program, Christian Grauvogel (Humboldt Institute for Internet and Society) and Prof. Elizabeth Sikiaridi and Prof. Frans Vogelaar (Hybrid Space Lab).